Hi, I’m Thomas Frank, and I think trying to smile for pictures always feels really awkward.

 A site that helps students of all ages study more efficiently, prepare for their future careers, and learn essential life skills.
 College Info Geek started in my dorm room as a side project, but eventually grew to be my full-time job before I graduated.
 Today, the site is visited by over 400,000 students a month.

 My podcast The Inforium is a space for long-form, nuanced conversations about productivity, personal finance, self-development, and other topics related to living a more fulfilling life.
-This show started life as The College Info Geek Podcast, and currently has over 300 episodes.
-Since 2015 I've been joined by my co-host and good friend Martin Boehme.
+This show started life as The College Info Geek Podcast, and ran for 325 episodes.
+On most episodes, I'm joined by my co-host and good friend Martin Boehme.

 Published in January 2015, my first book helps guide students through the process of studying more productively and boosting their grades.
 Though the digital version is free at College Info Geek, more than 20,000 copies of the self-published edition have been sold, and the audiobook edition was published by Brilliance Audio in 2018.